IBM/merlin-docs/docs/README.md

 ![](./images/overview/main.png)

+Welcome to the hands-on documentation for IBM i Merlin.
+This hands-on documentation is not meant to replease the official [IBM Documentation for Merlin](https://www.ibm.com/docs/en/merlin/1.0?topic=overview).

 IBM i Modernization Engine for Lifecycle Integration (Merlin) is a set of tools run in OpenShift containers which guide and assist software developers in the modernization of IBM i applications, allowing them to realize the value of a hybrid cloud, multi-platform DevOps implementation.

 #### Getting started videos